goodplayer/README/README.md

 and the content can be written as

-> version definition can be found here:
+> version definition can be found in all files in the site below:

 > https://github.com/goodplayer/README